at-import/jacket/readme.md

 }
 ```

-Or create wrapper classes, if that's your sort of thing.
+Or add wrapper classes for a context, if that's your sort of thing.

 style.scss